-Two years ago, we decided to influence a move towards open data for the industry.
+Three years ago, we decided to influence a move towards open data for the industry.
 We named this initiative Stream.

-This initiative secured innovation funding and is now a live collaboration supported by 11 water companies, covering over 60% of the UK's population.
+This initiative secured innovation funding and is now a live collaboration supported by 16 of the UK major water companies covering the majority of the UK's population.